genomeud/SRA-ome/README.md

 ### Kraken Taxonomy
 The Kraken Taxonomy is a subtree of the NCBI Taxonomy.
 If the NCBI T. contains all taxa known, the Kraken T. just lists the taxa that can be found.
-The Kraken T. maps foreach taxon the corresponding k-mers, fundamental in the classification process.
+The Kraken T. maps foreach taxon the corresponding k-mers, fundamental in the classification process.<br>
 NB: The k-mers are not stored in our database.

 Foreach Kraken Taxonomy version used we save the information about the version and all the taxa.<br>